apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
 When executing this DoFn, Beam will select the best implementation to use given the context.
-Generally, if the inputs to a DoFn are already batched Beam will use the batched implementation, otherwise it will use the element-wise implementation defined in the `process` method.
+Generally, if the inputs to a DoFn are already batched Beam will use the batched implementation; otherwise it will use the element-wise implementation defined in the `process` method.
 {{< /paragraph >}}